sufst/documentation/docs/source/tspcb/precharge.rst

 circuit as the low initial resistance of the inverter causes and effective shortcut, which risks overloading components in the tractive system.
-The Pre-Charge Circuit is designed to limit inrush current by using a relay to redirect the current through a resistor and capacitor.
-The potential difference accross the resistor and capacitor is required to reach 95% of the maximum Tractive System voltage before the Pre-Charge relay, and second AIR, may be close.
+The Pre-Charge Circuit is designed to limit inrush current by using a relay to redirect the current through a resistor.
+The potential difference accross the resistor is required to reach 95% of the maximum Tractive System voltage before the Pre-Charge relay, and second AIR, may be close.
 Relevant rules are EV 5.7 of the `FSG Rules
 <https://www.formulastudent.de/fileadmin/user_upload/all/2020/rules/FS-Rules_2020_V1.0.pdf>`_.